nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 -   If you want to use your own Connector for executing the examples
     -   [Install the Connector]({% link _docs_integrate/10-connector-installation.md %})
     -   Make sure the [Sync Module is disabled]({% link _docs_integrate/11-connector-configuration.md %}#sync) (because in this tutorial we will synchronize manually via the HTTP endpoint)
     -   Get the API key configured for the Connector.
 Ask the person who installed the Connector for it.
+The API key has to be sent as a HTTP header with the name `X-API-Key` for each request, in order to authenticate.
--   You need the [Enmeshed App]({% link _pages/use.md %}) installed on your mobile device (in this tutorial we refer to the UI texts in English).
+-   You need **version 2** of the [Enmeshed App]({% link _pages/use.md %}) installed on your mobile device. _Since Enmeshed v2 is not officially released yet, you need to [write us an email](mailto://info@enmeshed.eu?subject=Access%20to%20the%20closed%20beta%20of%20Enmeshed%20v2) with your Apple ID or the email address of your Google account you use on your phone, so we can add you to the closed beta._

 # Establishing Relationships